KSP-KOS/KOS/doc/source/structures/vessels/bounds.rst

         local my_left is -ship:facing:starvector.
         local leftmost is ves_box:furthestcorner(my_left).
-        print "In order to go around the other vessel, to the left, ". pritn "I would need to shift myself this far to my left:". print vdot(-ship:facing:starvector, leftmost).
+        print "In order to go around the other vessel, to the left, ". print "I would need to shift myself this far to my left:". print vdot(-ship:facing:starvector, leftmost).

 .. attribute:: Bounds:BOTTOMALT